dyphire/mpv-config/scripts/uosc/README.md

 #### `toggle-progress`

-Toggles the always visible portion of the timeline.
-You can look at it as switching `timeline_size_min` option between it's configured value and 0.
+Toggles the timeline progress mode on/off.
+Progress mode is an always visible thin version of timeline with no text labels.
+It can be configured using the `progress*` config options.

 #### `toggle-title`